Troubleshooting Guide for UV Sterilizers, Replacement UVC Bulbs/Lamps

 Hopefully this article will help perform some general troubleshooting without the need for technical tools.

 With that said, this cannot suffice for common sense or remedial trial & error skills.

 Often when I came across a UV Sterilizer where the replacement bulb did not work (especially if the bulb/lamp inside already ceased functioning), I would use a second bulb, and if this bulb failed, it was rather obvious I needed to look into what may be the problem with the UV itself, not the lamp/bulb.

 This broke down into FOUR general areas:

-Failed Starter- Which is very common.
+- Failed Starter- Which is very common with magnetic ballasts.
 So much so, I usually kept extra starters with me in the service truck (electronic ballasts do not have a starter).